Skip to main content

 To abide by the new framework, institutions and educators are expected to embrace modern pedagogies when teaching, like interactivity, critical thinking and diverse methods of learner engagement.
 Institutions will also need to use these modern practices with a holistic approach when delivering learning.
 This can include engaging, student-centered instruction that uses blended learning models.

 The right LMS will easily allow for modern teaching practices by remaining agile when it comes to incorporating new teaching methods and evolving with trends.
 An LMS can also help with creating engaging blended learning models or entirely remote education.
+By embracing an LMS, institutions set themselves up to be more modern, ready to embrace technological changes, and adaptable to meet evolving students and faculty needs.

 Preparing for the New NAAC Guidelines

-The updates to the NAAC guidelines affirm that the future of higher education is blended, aiming to provide quality digital and face-to-face learning.
+The updates to the NAAC guidelines affirm that the future of higher education is blended, aiming to provide quality, digital and face-to-face learning.
 It’s critical for your campus institution to start or continue to explore new technologies to remain competitive on a global scale.

 The new NAAC guidelines reflect a clear shift towards demonstrable student outcomes, the meaningful adoption of AI, and more engaging teaching and learning practices.
 Achieving these ambitious benchmarks demands more than incremental change.
 A state-of-the-art LMS is crucial for institutions aspiring to excel.
-By leveraging a world-class LMS, universities can substantially enhance their NAAC performance, directly influencing the overall weightage through its impact on infrastructure and learning environment, teaching–learning processes, student outcomes/progression, and assessment and feedback.
+By leveraging a world-class LMS, universities can substantially enhance their performance, directly influencing the overall weightage through its impact on infrastructure and learning environment, teaching–learning processes, student outcomes/progression, and assessment and feedback.
 Investing in a modern LMS is a strategic step towards not only meeting but exceeding the expectations of the new accreditation framework.

 Written by: